mgrigola/Hawk-Eye/README.md

 # Hawk-Eye
-An amateur implementation of Hawk-Eye (https://en.wikipedia.org/wiki/Hawk-Eye)
+An amateur implementation/immitation of Hawk-Eye (https://en.wikipedia.org/wiki/Hawk-Eye)

+In progress...